stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 19 (P3L6) - Connectors.md

 ### Connector Type Quiz

-_For each of the following connectors, match its corresponding connector type._
+_For each of the following connectors, match its corresponding connector type_.

 - Remote procedure calls: procedure call
 - Schedulers: arbitrators